-The theory also maintains there are moral laws to be found in nature just like there are scientific laws to be found in nature.
+(1) The theory maintains there are moral laws to be found in nature just like there are scientific laws to be found in nature.
 Recall that scientific laws are only descriptive: they are generalizations that claim to describe how the physical world does in fact work on a very fundamental and general level.
 For example, Isaac Newton’s Third Law of Motion (when one body exerts a force on a second body, the second body simultaneously exerts a force equal in magnitude and opposite in direction to that of the first body) is just a description of how motion occurs on a general level.
 There is no prescription regarding what we should or should not do.
 But a natural moral law is prescriptive or normative insofar as it will tell us how we should act.
 If we can know natural moral laws then we can have moral guidance in our efforts to judge how to realize natural goodness.
-Indeed, these laws would be authoritative for all insofar as they, like so many scientific laws, would be universal, objective, and intelligible or capable of being understood.
-But how do we come to know these laws?
-Despite the differences between various natural law philosophers, the following two principles of knowing natural moral laws hold:
+Indeed, these laws would hold for all insofar as they, like scientific laws, would be universal, objective, and intelligible or capable of being understood.

-(2) We can know what natural laws exist and how to apply them by rationally analyzing human nature, what our very essence is, and formulating moral prescriptions based on this essence.
+(3) We can know what natural laws exist by rationally analyzing human nature, what our very essence is, and formulating moral prescriptions based on this nature.